 But what makes it so great for pets is the same reason why jeans are the preferred choice of pants for work crews across the globe: it’s super durable and protective.
 It’s almost as tough as genuine leather itself.
 However, it’s much more breathable.
 That’s because, while it is woven together, denim’s weave is extremely tight-fitting.
 It allows air to flow through and keeps things from pushing through, such as your dog’s teeth or nails.

 Denim furniture does have a pretty glaring pitfall though; it’s a pretty niche fabric.
 This means it might be difficult to find denim furniture that you like and even more difficult to find stuff that matches your existing décor.
 However, if you’re doing a grand remodel, denim can be a uniquely wonderful choice for any dog-lover’s home.

 Canvas isn’t just for painting or ship sails.
 It makes excellent furniture fabric.
 And that’s because canvas is another extremely durable, yet comfy option.
 It’s quite similar to denim in that it’s a very durable choice that’s tightly woven together.
 It also has a very natural feel to it, so there’ll be a pleasant roughness to it.

 Canvas furniture can be difficult to find as manufacturers prefer to work in other fabric choices.
 However, you can have one custom-built for a premium.
 For a natural feeling fabric, it doesn’t get much better.
 It’s got the feel of linen without the wrinkling, the toughness of denim without the limited color palette, and the ease of cleaning that leather offers.

-Related Read: 7 Best Indestructible & Chew-Proof Dog Beds in 2021
+- Related Read: 7 Best Indestructible & Chew-Proof Dog Beds

 5. Tight Weave Twill